 “Some Industry SuperFunds also offer a ‘member direct’ facility that allows you to create your own portfolio from a menu of Australia’s leading ASX companies, property trusts, listed investment companies and exchange-traded funds,” Pinnell adds.

 But remember that going down the self-selected road is a bit like building a house yourself.
 You need to make sure that you’re building a house you’ll be happy to live in!
 If you’re not sure, it’s always safer to hire a professional.

 Some workers and retirees choose to have additional investments outside the super system, or even to hold all their investments outside of super, other than the Super Guarantee contributions paid by their employer.
-(You can use this free, online calculator to work out how much your guaranteed contributions should add up to.)

 This may be because they believe they have greater investment expertise than is available from their super fund’s expert fund managers or because they prefer to have greater control over which investments they hold.
 They might also wish to invest in options that aren’t available in super.